IDEA at Altamont

 Altamont has built a collaborative, safe space for work to be accelerated in the following priorities listed below.

 Also, we have created an online resource where we can update our community on our current state of affairs and answer questions that have been raised in our ongoing dialogue with our students, alumni, faculty, staff and families.
+Additionally, we have created a snapshot of our current English and history curricula.

 The mission of the IDEA Task Force is to create immediate and long-term recommendations for the improvement of equity at Altamont by creating a more inclusive, equitable and respectful culture where all individuals feel welcomed and valued.
 The IDEA Task Force was initiated due to requests for racial equity; however, the work of this group encompasses the creation of an inclusive and equitable community where individuals regardless of race, gender, class, religion, sexual orientation or any other aspect of their identity are able to contribute and fully participate in the Altamont community.
 We seek to create a culture that actively works to gain a deeper understanding of difference and how we can live our values of truth, knowledge and honor.